Rohit Chopra: Nomination

 During the 2020 presidential election, Chopra was mentioned as a possible candidate for a Cabinet position in a Biden administration.
-Chopra was mentioned as a contender for the position of Secretary of Commerce by Politico and the New York Times, but was ultimately chosen to serve as Director of the Consumer Financial Protection Bureau (CFPB).
-Alvaro Bedoya, the Director of the Center on Privacy and Technology, was successfully confirmed as Chopra's replacement.
+Chopra was mentioned as a contender for the position of Secretary of Commerce by Politico and the New York Times, but was ultimately nominated to serve as director of the Consumer Financial Protection Bureau (CFPB).
+Alvaro Bedoya, then Director of the Center on Privacy and Technology, was confirmed as Chopra's replacement at the FTC.

 Chopra's nomination was praised by Senator Elizabeth Warren, who stated through her Twitter account that "I worked closely with Rohit [Chopra] to set up the CFPB and fight for America's students.
 It’s terrific that President-elect Biden picked Rohit to run the [CFPB]."
 Chopra was confirmed 50–48 on September 30, 2021.
 Vice President Kamala Harris cast a tie-breaking vote on the Senate's motion to invoke cloture on Chopra's nomination.

 Tenure

-As CFPB director, Chopra serves as an ex officio member of the Federal Deposit Insurance Corporation (FDIC).
-Since taking office, Chopra has scrutinized Big Tech companies' expansion into the payments sector.
+As CFPB director, Chopra served as an ex officio member of the Federal Deposit Insurance Corporation (FDIC).
+While in office, Chopra scrutinized Big Tech companies' expansion into the payments sector.
 In one of his first acts in the position, Chopra ordered a probe into Amazon, Apple, Facebook, Google, PayPal and Block, Inc.-developed platform Square.
+As CFPB director, Chopra had also scrutinized bank overdraft fees.

-In October 2022, Chopra announced that the agency would begin data-sharing rulemaking on Section 1033 of the Dodd–Frank Act in 2023.
+In October 2022, Chopra announced that the agency would begin data-sharing rulemaking on Section 1033 of the Dodd–Frank Act, which pertains to open banking.
+In October 2023, the CFPB formally released its Section 1033 proposal, which if implemented would require banks to give consumers their financial data free of charge.
+The rule would forbid companies with access to users' personal financial information from collecting the data for targeted advertising.

+On February 1, 2025, Trump fired Chopra as part of the change in administration.